Skip to page content

 Non-Resident fees are NOT covered by your VA education benefits.

-1. A veteran eligible for educational assistance under either the Montgomery G.I.
-Bill - Active Duty (MGIB-AD) or Post-9/11 G.I.
-Bill education benefit programs who resides (lives) in California (regardless of his/her formal state of residence) and enrolls in the community college from a period of active duty service of 90 days or more.
+Under the Veterans Access, Choice, and Accountability Act, students who are covered individuals are exempt from non-resident tuition.
+Generally, if you are a veteran eligible for educational assistance under the Montgomery GI Bill®-Active Duty (MGIB-AD) or Post-9/11 GI Bill®, who resides in California and enrolls in the community college from a period of active duty of 90 days or more, you may submit the following documentation to be exempt from nonresident tuition:

 To apply for AB13 (VACA) California Non-resident Tuition Exemption for Eligible Veterans & Dependents you must: